 CERAH encourages applications from a large variety of disciplines – social sciences, humanities, arts and medicine among others.
 The course is taught in English.

-Each summer school will indicate its equivalence in ECTS credits in its description.
 Participants will be provided with a Certificate of Completion of the course if they satisfy attendance and evaluation requirements.
 It is the participant’s responsibility to verify the validity of the course and validate it at their home university prior to participating in the course.